Got a question about the Yarrow Stadium redevelopment project? You may find the answer here.

 If you have a question that's not addessed on this page, email email@example.com to let us know.
 Be sure to put 'Yarrow Stadium' in the subject field.

-Repairs to the West Stand and upgrades to the main pitch and its lighting will be complete by late 2021, after which the venue will be able to host events, including 2022 NPC fixtures, with one stand open to the public
+Repairs to the West Stand and upgrades to the main pitch and its lighting will be complete by 2022, after which the venue will be able to host events, including 2022 NPC fixtures, with one stand open to the public

-The old East Stand will be demolished by the end of the year, and the design of its replacement finalised.
-Contruction will take place in 2022 and 2023, with the redevelopment totally complete in February 2024.
+The old East Stand was demolished in 2021, and the design of its replacement finalised.
+Construction will take place in 2022 and 2023, with the redevelopment totally complete in 2024.

 The redeveloped Yarrow Stadium will feature: